What are Wetlands and why do we care?

 Habitat fragmentation from increased development of these areas for construction (housing, roads, oil pipelines, etc.) or agriculture.

-Invasive species pushing out native species, causing extinction and disrupting the habitat.
+Invasive species push out native species, causing extinction and disrupting the habitat.

 Wetlands contain several varieties of nutritious grasses.
 These areas are prized by farmers but are prone to being over-grazed by farm animals.